claiireyu/medihelper/README.md

 ## Prerequisites

-- Node.js 18+
+- Node.js 20.x (use `nvm use` to switch to the correct version)
 - PostgreSQL 12+
-- Google OAuth 2.0 credentials
+- Google OAuth 2.0 credentials (optional for local development)
-- Google Generative AI API key
+- Google Generative AI API key (optional for local development)

 ## Installation